rb118/PortfolioProject/Nashville_Housing_Cleaning_Project/README.md

 The next important part of this query is using the ISNULL function, which returns a specified value if the expression is NULL.
 For the above query, we are checking if a.PropertyAddress IS NULL.
 If it is NULL, then we want to return b.PropertyAddress.

-This following query creates a column that we will use to UPDATE the PropertyAddress column.
+This following code creates a column that we will use to UPDATE the PropertyAddress column.

 ```sql
 UPDATE a